Presencehood healing art method

-Shai Zakai, an artistic photographer, pioneer ecological-artist in Israel, lecturer, curator and writer, holistic therapist, returns to an intimate workwith her camera, in nature, creating movements and a process of body-mind-nature's energetic conversations.
-Zakai has developed the 'slow photography' technique, through which she protect ancient open spaces, in this new and enchanting project called -Presencehood.
+Shai Zakai, an artistic photographer, pioneer ecological-artist, lecturer, curator and writer, holistic therapist, healer, spiritual activist, returns in this new photogaphic series, to an intimate work with her camera, body in nature, imagining the inner landscape, underneath the physical one.
+Zakai has developed for decades, her healing art method, created comunication movements at human- nature spaces and a process of body-mind-nature's energetic conversations.
+For this artist book & exhibition, Zakai has also developed the 'slow photography' technique, through which she protects ancient open spaces, as part of this new and enchanting project called -Presencehood.

 “What happens when you pay attention to anything, especially routine behavior, is that it changes.
 Attention alters what is attended.”
 (Kaprow 1990)

 For over thirty years I have been observing, communicating, creating and contemplating with and among plants, trees, roots and rocks.
 Communication with the pulse of natural entities that surrounds us can be achieved by just being close to them.
 I think about the power of "Presensehood" where we can awaken our deepest intuition and see beyond.

 By awakening our ancient intuition, in our body, and listening to it, we are able to regain our connection with and understanding of nature.
 Intuition is not imagination; it is a material, an energy like love, pain or money.
 It exists, like a phenomenon of a mountain.